What is a wrongful death lawyer?

 Attorney David Bressman has more than 30 years of experience serving personal injury clients.
 He understands how to navigate the claims system, put a fair value on a case, and negotiate a fair out-of-court settlement.
 If the insurance company will not budge, he has the courtroom experience to take your case in front of a judge and fight for the payout you and other family members deserve.

 David Bressman and the Bressman Law team can answer your questions and help you understand your options if your loved one passed away after a Delaware, Ohio, accident or incident.
-Our wrongful death lawyers serving Delaware, Ohio will collect evidence to prove negligence and liability and hold the at-fault party liable for their actions.
+A Bressman Law wrongful death lawyer serving Delaware, Ohio will collect evidence to prove negligence and liability and hold the at-fault party liable for their actions.

 Reach out to us today by calling 877-538-1116 and let us review your case for free.